 Here are some things to keep in mind:

-No means no. When you say no to any sexual suggestion or advance, the person should stop immediately.
+No means no. When you say no to any sexual suggestion or advance, the person should stop, immediately.
 If something is happening that you don’t want to happen, say, “No,” and, if possible, move physically away from the person.
-But, also remember, that not saying no isn’t consent.
-Put another way, even if you don’t say, “No,” that doesn’t mean that you have consented.
+But also remember, that not saying no isn’t consent.
 Only saying “yes” is giving consent, and if you do not feel comfortable saying “no,” then “yes” has no meaning.

-It is never the fault of the person who was raped, abused or assaulted.
-Sometimes, people will blame the victim for the abuse the victim has endured.
+It is never the fault of the person who was raped or assaulted.
 Dressing a certain way does not mean that you “asked for it,” and it’s not true that people can’t control their sexual urges.
 There’s no excuse for disrespecting another person’s boundaries.
 Rape and assault are always the fault of the person who chose to violate another person.

 Everyone has choices.
 People make all kinds of choices.
 When people are getting sexually excited and one person wants to stop, the other has two choices: respect the person’s wishes or keep pushing.
 Forcing another person into any kind of sex is sexual assault or rape, and it’s against the law.

 You never have to do anything sexual you don’t want to do.
 It doesn’t matter how long you’ve been in a relationship with a person or how long you’ve known them.
 It doesn’t matter if you’ve already had sex.
 It doesn’t matter whether you’re in the middle of something sexual already.
-If you don’t want to do something sexually, you have the right to say no. If someone doesn’t respect that limit, and forces you to engage in sexual behaviors then it’s considered rape or sexual assault.
+If you don’t want to do something sexually, you have the right to say no. If someone doesn’t respect that limit, it’s rape or sexual assault.